fadelrahmatullah/camel-elk/README.md

 pass: admin123

 NOTED:
-If you want to use elk, here are the steps:
+- If you want to use ELK, here are the steps:
     1. install docker if not already there
     2. in my repo there is already docker-compose.yml up docker compose "docker-compose up -d" a little long because the image I use from the original ELK
     3. if it runs smoothly the ELK container already exists, open your browser "http://localhost:5601/"